mzamjadi/BERT4Recom/README.md

     --pool_size=${pool_size} \
 ```

 The second part train the model.
 The modeling part exists in the function model_fn_builder in the run.py file which uses some of the functions in the modeling.py.
 In the run file, we also have input_fn_builder function which reads data from the train.tfrecord and test.tfrecord files created before.
-Optimization file maily models a convoluted version of the Adam optimizer for training the NN. bert_train file includes different configurations for the datasets used in Bert4Rec (not necessary for us).
+Optimization file maily models a convoluted version of the Adam optimizer for training the NN. bert_config_amazon2BERT_64.json file includes some configurations for the amazon datasets.
 Modeling.py incorporates the structure of the transformers.
 ``` bash
 CUDA_VISIBLE_DEVICES=0 python -u run.py \
     --train_input_file=./data/${dataset_name}${signature}.train.tfrecord \